open-concord/core/README.md

-# ledger
+# main
-This is the ledger boilerplate for Concord clusters
+This is the main client of Concord

+It essentially runs as both a ledger and lite client, with the combined benefits of both.